eflynch/chainflow/README.md

 ## Documentation ##
-MaxChain consists of a set of max external objects that interact with eachother and collectively provide an interface for accessing spatially distributed time-series data hosted by chainAPI server.
+ChainFlow consists of a set of Max external objects that interact with eachother and collectively provide an interface for accessing spatially distributed time-series data hosted by chainAPI server.

 ### Definitions ###
 * "site" - a collection of devices, sensors, and their data